candlepin/candlepin.github.io/docs/candlepin/federated_certificate_management.md

 pre-generate all the valid combination which could be used.

 ## Sub CAs
-A second model would be for the on-premise tool to be a sub CA of the upstream CA. Technically this is possible.
-However, this would mean that anyone with a On premise Candlepin can create certs which can pull content from the upstream CDN.
+A second model would be for the on-premises tool to be a sub CA of the upstream CA. Technically this is possible.
+However, this would mean that anyone with a On premises Candlepin can create certs which can pull content from the upstream CDN.
 Red Hat would need to create some robust fraud detection tools to ensure that we are not giving away the bits.
 In addition, to support revocation of certificate, the client would need to send Revoked certificated to the content provider in order to add to the corporate Certificate Revocation List.

 ## Proxy Model
-A third approach would be for the on premise tool to generate certificate using a local CA. Some intelligent proxy would need to emit a CDN API, and to transmorgify a content request using a local certificate into a similar request which can be handled by the upstream CDN.
+A third approach would be for the on premises tool to generate certificate using a local CA. Some intelligent proxy would need to emit a CDN API, and to transmorgify a content request using a local certificate into a similar request which can be handled by the upstream CDN.
 This would need to include some sort